core-wg/href/draft-ietf-core-href.md

    segments.
    Note that this includes the zero-length string.

-   If no authority is present in a CRI, the leading path segment can not be empty.
+   If no authority is present in a CRI, the leading path segment cannot be empty.
    (See also {{<sp-initial-empty}} in {{the-small-print}}.)

 10. {:#c-query} A query always consists of one or more query parameters.